Skip to main content

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

-She is also an adjunct faculty member at SNHU and is passionate about sharing her love for creative writing with online undergraduate students.
-Abby hopes her writing will help prospective students and employees alike see just how transformative SNHU could be for them (as it’s been pretty transformative for her).
+Abigail (Abby) Syversen-Mark ’23G is a copywriter, contributing content writer and adjunct faculty member at Southern New Hampshire University (SNHU).
+A passionate storyteller, Abby hopes her writing will help prospective students and employees alike see just how transformative SNHU could be for them (as it’s been pretty transformative for her).
 You can connect with her on LinkedIn.

 Explore more content like this article